Yixuan423/Compressed-Face-Videos-Quality-Assessment/README.md

 ## HIGHLIGHTS
 - The first large-scale subjective video quality assessment for compressed face videos.
+- Spatial and temporal distortions, along with traditional and generative distortions are included and studied.
 - The first full-reference face video quality assessment method correlating well with human perceptual quality.
 - Free of training or fine-tuning.